 Core course for the HSSP major and minor.
-Enrollment limited to 30.

 Provides an orientation to the science of epidemiology, the quantitative foundation for public health policy.
 As a comprehensive survey course, students from varying academic backgrounds are introduced to biostatistics, major epidemiological concepts, and provided training in their application to the study of health and disease in human populations.
-Case studies examine how environmental, physical, behavioral, psychological and social factors contribute to the disease burden of populations.
+Case studies examine how environmental, physical, behavioral, psychological, and social factors contribute to the disease burden of populations.
 Usually offered every year.
-Will be offered in the spring of 2004.